cyanskies/another-toml-cpp/README.md

 	auto root_table = toml::parse(toml_c_str);
 	auto root_table = toml::parse(toml_sv);

-Otherwise you can pass a stream that contains the file or a path to the file on the filesystem.
+Otherwise you can pass a stream that contains the toml document or a path to the file on the filesystem.

 	auto path = std::filesystem::path{ "./path/to/content.toml" };
 	auto root_table = toml::parse(std::cin);